wallarug/CircuitPython_MPU9250/README.md

 MPU-9250 is a System in Package (SiP) which combines two chips: MPU-6500 which contains 3-axis gyroscope and 3-axis accelerometer and an AK8963 which is a 3-axis digital compass.

 This library communicates with these sensors over I2C.
-It is written for the RaspberryPi 3+, but it should work with small adaptions on other Linux computers.
+It is written for CircuitPython.
-It uses `Adafruit_PureIO.smbus` for I2C operations, which is written completely in Python, without any C or Cython parts.

 ## Usage